Rule 14-515. Access to disciplinary information.

 (e) Request for nonpublic information.
 Nonpublic information shall be confidential, other than as authorized for disclosure under paragraph (a), unless:

-(e)(1) the request for information is made by the Board, any Bar committee or the executive director, and is required in the furtherance of their duties; or
+(e)(1) the request for information is made by the Board, any Bar committee, a committee or consultant appointed by the Supreme Court or the Board to review OPC operations, or the executive director, and is required in the furtherance of their duties; or

 (e)(2) the request for information is approved by OPC counsel and there is compliance with the provisions of paragraphs (f) and (g) of this rule.